pupil-labs/pl-realtime-api/docs/methods/async/streaming/audio.md

 ## Playing Video and Audio

 Here you can find an example that shows how to play both video with gaze overlay and audio using OpenCV and SoundDevice.
 Note that this is a example uses threading to handle both video and audio playback, which is not optimal, but works for demonstration purposes.
-In a real application you may want to use multiprocessing, or use a Python version without GIL lock.

 ??? example "Check the whole example code here"